tsadarsh/switter/index.md

 Switter scraps your Twitter bookmark and writes the following data to a markdown file:
  1. Tweeter name
  2. Tweeter username
- 3. URL of tweet
+ 3. URL of the tweet
- 4. Date of tweet
+ 4. Date of the tweet

 ## Technologies
-Scripts written in Bash automates scraping of Twitter bookmarks.
+Scripts written in Bash automates the scraping of Twitter bookmarks.

 ## Why this project started?
 This project was born from Crio.Do's #IBelieveInDoing event.